Christmas Fondue Party

 - shortbread cookies

-- angel food cake pieces
+- angel food cake or pound cake pieces

 - Belgium waffles